amoazeni75/amoazeni75.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "CHIMLE: Conditional Hierarchical IMLE for Multimodal Conditional Image Synthesis" was accepted at NeurIPS 2022 as a Spotlight presentation!
+Our paper "CHIMLE: Conditional Hierarchical IMLE for Multimodal Conditional Image Synthesis" was accepted at NeurIPS 2022!